 “I don’t need to do a lot to convince them as I used to do before,” she says.
 “Most of them know someone who died from this disease.
 Every woman should get screened.”

 Important as it is to educate women about getting screened, it’s just as vital to increase the capacity of nurses who can offer them quality care, she insists.
-To that end, Celeste, an experienced provider, attended a national trainer preparation course in 2015 facilitated by USAID’s flagship Maternal and Child Survival Program (MCSP), led by Jhpiego.
+To that end, Celeste, an experienced provider, attended a national trainer preparation course in 2015 facilitated by the U.S. Agency for International Development’s (USAID’s) flagship Maternal and Child Survival Program (MCSP), led by Jhpiego.
 She returned to work with a new confidence in her ability to support other staff at her health center to offer high-quality CECAP services.
 The strategy has resulted in increased intra-facility referrals for women to receive screenings.

 MCSP’s current support builds on earlier technical assistance and training that was funded through USAID’s predecessor flagship Maternal and Child Health Integrated Program.

-MCSP is continuing to provide technical support to the MOH to help scale up the screen-and-treat approach nationally and strengthen health services to ensure women receive effective, quality same day care when appropriate.
-MCSP’s intensive work in Sofala and Nampula provinces is focused on improving health workers’ clinical skills to prevent, diagnose and treat the disease through training, mentoring, and supportive supervision within health facilities.
+MCSP is continuing to provide technical support to the MOH to help scale up the screen-and-treat approach nationally and strengthen health services to ensure women receive effective, high-quality, same-day care when appropriate.
+MCSP’s intensive work in Sofala and Nampula provinces is focused on improving health workers’ clinical skills to prevent, diagnose and treat the disease through training, mentoring and supportive supervision within health facilities.

 Fernando Fidélis is a senior communication officer for MCSP/Jhpiego in Mozambique.